patrickjaja/claude-desktop-archlinux/README.md

 ## CI/CD

-GitHub Actions automatically builds and releases new packages when changes are pushed.
+GitHub Actions automatically builds and releases new packages.
 The workflow:
+1. Runs every 6 hours to check for new Claude versions
-1. Builds the package using the latest Claude version
+2. Downloads the latest official Claude installer
+3. Extracts the version and checks if a release already exists
-2. Creates a GitHub release with the `.pkg.tar.zst` file
+4. Creates a GitHub release with the `.pkg.tar.zst` file (only for new versions)
-3. Updates the AUR package (if configured)
+5. Updates the AUR package (if configured)

 ## License